Information about Harvard

 Should I take A-levels or IB?

-The UK A-level and Pre-U programs and the International Baccalaureate (IB) are all excellent preparation for study in the US, and Harvard does not have a preference among the programs.
+The A-level, Scottish Highers, International Baccalaureate (IB) and Pre-U programs are all excellent preparation for study in the US, and Harvard does not have a preference among the programs.

 How do you view BTEC credentials in the admissions process?

 BTEC courses are more vocationally directed and are not normally appropriate preparation for Harvard’s liberal arts program.

 How are self-study, home-schooling, or online study credentials evaluated in the admissions process?

 These credentials are evaluated on a case by case basis, with the goal being to understand what the student has learned and how well prepared she/he is for our programs.
 The SAT or ACT tests (where taken) also provide some measure of standardised assessment.